jecisc/Microdown/doc/readme.md

 - Unreferenced figures,
 - Figures referencing unknown files,
 - References to unknown included file,
-- Invalid code snippets (acting as tests for code sample),
+- Invalid code snippets (acting as tests for code samples),
 - Copied method diverging from their source.

 ## API
-An important aspect of Microdown is its API, which allow you to work with Microdown from within Pharo.
+An important aspect of Microdown is its API, which allows you to work with Microdown from within Pharo.
-[The Chapter API](api.md) explains the overall architecture of Microdown and the key methods.
+*@[The Chapter API](api.md)@* explains the overall architecture of Microdown and the key methods.